TRACC delivers over 200% ROI for Can-Pack in Eastern Europe

 Since the start of the pilot intervention, the plant has enjoyed considerable success in measurable performance outputs, plus improved morale and commitment.
 It achieved pilot line break-even in nine months and exceeded all cost indicator performance targets.
 After the pilot line success, TRACC was rolled out to other plants.

 Implementation at the pilot line demonstrated remarkable results.
 The OEE percentage went from 65% to 82% in less than two years.
-The scalability of TRACC is illustrated in two different settings at Can-Pack.
+The scalability of TRACC is illustrated in two different settings at Can- Pack.
 In the state-of-the-art aluminium beverage can plants TRACC moved the operation from ‘better to best’ in the matrix.
-At the traditional steel container plant, TRACC played a key role in the transition to a world class manufacturing organisation.
+At the traditional steel container plant, TRACC played a key role in the transition to a world-class manufacturing organization.